airladon/FigureOne/docs/tutorials/15 - Recorder Introduction/README.md

 Remember, you don't need to deploy it with the `content/recorder.js` file as the consumers of the video don't need a UI to record.

+### This video is interactive

+The video created here is interactive.
+That means at any point in the video, the person watching it can move the ball themselves.

+When they do, `Recorder` will automatically pause the video playback and save the current state of the figure.
+When the user presses play again, `Recorder` will reload the paused state and resume playback.